jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 * Events

 All of Re-frame's application state is stored in one place using a single [Reagent]() `atom`.
-Any changes to it trigger rendering.
-Rendering in Re-frame is done exactly how you'd expect: you use pure functions to produce a representation of the DOM using [Hiccup]() data.
+Any changes to that atom will trigger a render.
+Rendering in Re-frame is done just as you'd expect: you use pure functions to produce a representation of the DOM using [Hiccup]() data.

 ```clojure